r3dark/parking_lot/README.md

 ./bin/setup.sh
 ```

+This will run the test suite,
-This will build the application with dependencies,
+build the application with required dependencies,
-run the test suite and get it ready for execution.
+and get it ready for execution.

 ### Execute / Run
 This project can be run in one of the